sowmya1293/Student-Registration/README.md

-# Student-Registration
+# App to register students into school
-JavaScript implementation of students registration
+Uses JavaScript